renpy/renpy/sphinx/source/displaying_images.rst

     exists, the image will be displayed using the :var:`default` transform.

+    See the section on :ref:`replacing transforms <replacing-transforms>` for information about how replacing the transforms associated with a tag can change the transform properties.

 ``behind``
     Takes a comma-separated list of one or more names.
 Each name is taken as an image tag.
 The image is shown behind all images with